Poetry

 Jason is a poet, educator and contemplative, living in Oklahoma City.
 Inspired by nature, spirituality, and moments of quiet reflection, his work explores the intersection of the sacred and the everyday.
 When not writing, he enjoys crafting natural products and nature walks).

-Wendy Stickley, 2023 Winner with "Jill"
+Wendy Stickley, 2023 Winner with "Jill" and 2022 Winner with "Iona"

 Wendy lives in the beautiful New Forest.
 Now retired, she spends much of her time walking, sailing her little dinghy or paddling a kayak.
 These activities bring her into the midst of the natural world and allow her time and space to think, and to create.
 For her, nature and spirituality are inextricably bound.